appwrite/rfc/018-function-execution-model-refactor/018-function-execution-model-refactor.md

 Internally however the executor has 5 different endpoints.
 These endpoints are as follows:

-`/v1/execute` - This is the main endpoint used to execute functions.
+`POST /v1/execution` - This is the main endpoint used to execute functions.
 It replaces the execute() function in the functions worker instead making it a HTTP Call.

-`/v1/cleanup/function` - This endpoint is used internally by appwrite mainly when a function is deleted.
-It will cleanup all runtimes and tags associated with the function.
+`DELETE /v1/runtime/:runtimeID` - This endpoint is used internally by appwrite mainly when a runtime is no longer needed.
+It will cleanup the runtime and remove it from the list of runtimes.

-`/v1/cleanup/tag` - This endpoint does the same thing as `/v1/cleanup/function` but only cleans up that one tag.
+`GET /v1/runtime/:runtimeID` - This endpoint returns the current status of a runtime.

-`/v1/tag` - This gets called when a tag is selected.
-It will build a tag and launch it's runtime ready for execution.
+`GET /v1/runtime` - This endpoint returns a list of all the runtimes currently running.

-`/v1/healthz` - A basic sanity check for the executor.
-Not currently used within appwrite but useful for debugging and testing.
+`POST /v1/runtimes` - This endpoint is used internally by appwrite to create a new runtime.

 #### Security
 As an added security precaustion to prevent runtimes from communicating with other runtimes each runtime is given a secret that is stored within a swoole table on the executor.
 This secret is also known to the runtimes themselves using the `APPWRITE_INTERNAL_RUNTIME_KEY` environment variable.
 This secret is passed to all requests from the executor to the runtimes using a header called `x-internal-challenge` this is verified by the runtime.
 If the secret is not correct a 401 will be returned and the function will not execute.